(Last Update: 05/18/2025)

 In-store mattress purchasing can present challenges, such as a restricted selection compared to the vast online variety.
 Customers may also need more time to test the mattress in-store.

 In-store shopping can also involve navigating various options, mattress store conditions, and salespeople who may be overly persuasive.
-These factors can make in-store mattress transactions a less-than-ideal experience for some customers.

 Bottom Line: Online Convenience and Expanded Options